HPCE/hpce-2018-cw2/readme.md

 use.
 Everything you do here will be slower and less accurate than existing FFT libraries._

-You may notice that this used to be CW3 in previous years, but is now CW2.
+You may notice that this used to be CW3 a few years ago, but is now CW2.
 This is to reflect the change in order and emphasis compared to previous years.
-The older matlab experiment (which was awesome, but no-one liked matlab) has disappeared in favour of the very simple TBB intro in CW1, with this experiment to embed the TBB approach and explore it in a bit more detail.
+The older matlab experiment (which was awesome, but no-one liked matlab) has disappeared in favour of the very simple TBB intro in CW1, with this experiment to elaborate the TBB approach and explore it in a bit more detail.
 There is also more emphasis on exploring performance, as I think that previously people focussed on just getting the code